-Student officers will be elected at the fall leadership conference in 2018 and again at the Spring Competitive Events Conference in 2019.
+Student officers are elected at the spring conference and serve beginning in July.
 The student officers have a host of responsibilities throughout their one-year term.
 They are responsible for planning the spring and fall competitive events conference, working with their school chapter, serving as advocates for high-quality public education, and more.
 School chapter members are eligible to run for state student officer with the recommendation of their teacher leader and other faculty leaders within their school.
-Our student leaders for the 2018-2019 school year are:
+Our student leaders for the 2019-2020 school year are:

 Ritchie County High School

 State officer candidates must meet the following requirements:

 - Be a current, active member of a local chapter, or be a prospective member Educators Rising submitting a commitment to become an active member.

 - Currently have and maintain an academic 2.5 GPA or better based on the last grading period.

 - Demonstrated a leadership role at the local, district or community level (leadership role –chairperson of a committee, officer of a class organization, at work or in the community).